nerfcats/lunix/README.md

 [![kernel build](https://github.com/noahdossan/Lunix/actions/workflows/kernel-build.yml/badge.svg)](https://github.com/noahdossan/Lunix/actions/workflows/kernel-build.yml)

 Lunix (Lulu's UNIX, Lulu being the name of my pup :3) is a very cool simulation hobby OS written in C++.
 It is a UNIX-clone and has several features such as file editing, kernel panics and "libraries" to handle stuff like Disk and Networking.
+It can also run compiled binaries and bash scripts using `./program-name`.

 Please ⭐ the project if you think it's cool.
 It helps me stay motivated and continue to develop Lunix :)